Smithw8857/Instagram-Clone/README.md

 **photo_id** | int | not null | foreign key| primary key |
 **tag_id** | int | not null | foriegn key | primary key |

+**The photo_tags table contains 2 columns**
+   - a photo_id column
+   - a tag_id column

+**This table's goal is to display users who are following other users.
+This is achieved by displaying a user (displayed by their user id) who follwed someone, the user (displayed by their user id) who recieved a follow as well as the date and time the follow is performed**